Skip to content

 --jsonPrint the raw blueprint JSON to stdout instead of saving it

---robot-name=Class base name for --robot (default: derived from the host)
+--robot-name=Class base name for the scaffolded robot (default: derived from the host).
+Scaffolding a robot is the default action

 --forceOverwrite an existing robot command file